florie83/bitprim-keoken/README.md

 conan install bitprim-node-exe/0.13.0@bitprim/testing -o keoken=True -o with_rpc=True
 ```

+## Building from source Requirements

+In case there are no pre-built binaries for your platform, it is necessary to build from source code.
+In such a scenario, the following requirements must be added to the previous ones:

+- C++11 Conforming Compiler.
+- [CMake](https://cmake.org/) building tool, version 3.4 or newer.

 ## Source Code

 The source code are distributed in the following Github repositories: